damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

 CMD trap exit TERM; /app/bin/$APP_NAME foreground & wait
 ```

-This Dockerfile is used to build an actual image with Elixir release.
+This Dockerfile is used to build an actual image with the Elixir release.

 ## Existing problems

-- Now we don’t use erlang hot upgrade feature;
+- Now we don’t use the "Erlang hot upgrade" feature;
-- We don’t test if release is correctly starting, now we are testing it manually and locally;
+- We don’t test if the release is correctly starting, now we are testing it manually and locally;
-- Every container uses it’s own epmd and intercommunication between services now made using rest apis and I’m working on integration of [Erlang-In-Docker approach][approach] to use native erlang messaging between services.
+- Every container uses its own "epmd" and intercommunication between the services, now made using rest apis, but I’m working on integration of [Erlang-In-Docker approach][approach] to use native erlang messaging between services.

 ## What’s next?

 I have a plan to write and publish several articles about our release pipeline, to answer the following questions:

 - How do we compile and publish assets?
-- How do we run our database migrations, since mix tasks aren’t available from release image?
+- How do we run our database migrations, since mix tasks aren’t available from the release image?
-- What problems are we faced during implementation of this pipeline, and what solutions we found.
+- What problems are we facing during the implementation of this pipeline, and what solutions have we found.

 Thanks for reading!